August 19, 2015

 - Increased attention on the affected extremity

 The Erigo is an excellent hands-off therapy since a reduction of robotic support of the less affected leg forces the patient to actively contribute to the movement which ultimately augments activation of the more affected leg.
-Therefore, the patient is adequately challenged and works close to his individual performance limit.
-This is one reason why Erigo therapy is very well accepted by our patients.
+Therefore the Erigo allows us to adequately challenge the patient and to work close to his individual performance limit.
+This, we believe, is one reason why Erigo therapy is very well accepted by our patients.

 Other Therapies Provided in Addition to Robotic Rehabilitation